 Data Imbalance refers to a classification predictive modeling problem where the number of examples in the training dataset for each class label is not balanced.
 That is, where the class distribution is not equal or close to equal and is instead biased or skewed.

 Now let me explain this in English.
-Let’s consider a multispecialty hospital, it will naturally have plenty more records for common ailments like Colds/Flu, Allergies, Fevers induced by Lower Respiratory infections, and the like.
+Let’s consider a multispecialty hospital, it will naturally have plenty more records for common ailments like Colds/Flu, Allergies, Fever induced by Lower Respiratory infections, and the like.
 As opposed to clearly rarer ailments like Cardiac Amyloidosis.
 Now when the Data Scientists begin processing this data, they will obviously have far more records for common ailments than rarer ailments.
 This is what the Data Science community has come to call Data Imbalance.
 The future simply is going to belong to those healthcare service providers who overcome this bias.

 We come across this problem very frequently while working on healthcare projects.
 And we use several techniques to deal with Data Imbalance.
 In this blog, I have listed and explained the various Data Science techniques we use, and their advantages and disadvantages.

 - Predicting the early onset of Sepsis by leveraging Artificial Intelligence

 - How we integrated patient data from heterogeneous EMR systems to a HIPAA-compliant cloud data warehouse

 Prediction using the model trained with imbalanced classes leads to biased predictions and leans asymmetrically towards the majority class.
 Therefore, we will look at strategies to overcome this bias.

 In this strategy, majority class samples are randomly removed from the dataset until a favorable distribution of the majority and minority classes is achieved.
 The optimal proportion of the majority to the minority class is found by implementing a trial-and-error approach.